Phase-gate process: History

-Phase 5: product launch

-The product launch is the culmination of the product having passed all previous gates.
-The producer must come up with a marketing strategy to generate customer demand for the product.
-The producer must also decide how large they anticipate the market for a new product to be and thus determine the size of their starting volume production.
-Part of the launch phase is training sales and support personnel to be familiar with the product so that they can assist in sales of this product.
-Setting a product price is an aspect of the product launch that the producer must consider.
-They should avoid either undershooting or overpricing the potential market.
-Finally, distribution is a major decision making part of the launch process.
-Selecting a distributor or value-added reseller for a product must be done with careful thought and potential sales in mind.

-Having a smooth launch process that includes effective marketing and a knowledgeable and prepared sales force may result in faster time to profit due to early customer acceptance.

 Effective gates

 Most firms suffer from having far too many projects in their product development pipelines, for the limited resources available.
 "Gates with teeth" help to prune the development portfolio of weak projects and deal with a gridlocked pipeline.
 Also, a robust innovation strategy, coupled with strategic buckets, refocuses resources on high value development initiatives.

 Note that gates are not merely project review points, status reports or information updates.
 Rather, they are tough decision meetings, where the critical go/kill and prioritization decisions are made on projects.
-Thus the gates become the quality control check points in the process ensuring that you do the right projects and also do the projects right.
+Thus the gates become the quality control check points in the process ensuring that the right projects move forward and are completed correctly.

+Acceptance criteria

 Gates must have clear and visible criteria so that senior managers can make go/kill and prioritization decisions objectively.
 Most importantly, these criteria must be effective—that is, they must be operational (easy to use), realistic (make use of available information) and discriminating (differentiate the good projects from the mediocre ones).
 These criteria can be: